Mastering Plasma Cutter Shield Drag: Tips and Techniques

 proper drag tip usage

-While many users find success with drag tips, several common mistakes can hinder performance and lead to subpar results.
+While many users find success with drag tips, several common mistakes can hinder performance.
 Recognizing these pitfalls is vital for maintaining efficiency and avoiding equipment damage.

 • Moving the torch too quickly can result in incomplete cuts and rough edges.